Graduate Seminar Leadership (CEVE 521)

 Overview

-In addition to the standard coursework, CEVE 521 students will co-lead one Wednesday Paper Discussion session in pairs.
+In addition to the standard coursework, CEVE 521 students will lead one Wednesday Paper Discussion session in small groups.

 You will not simply present a paper; you will design an active learning experience that helps your classmates engage deeply with the material.

-Each pair signs up for one of the following Wednesday sessions (3 pairs, 3 sessions):
+Groups are assigned by the instructor.
+Each group leads one of the following Wednesday sessions (3 groups, 3 sessions):

 Week Date Topic Area

-The instructor will lead discussion on the remaining weeks.
+The instructor leads discussion on all other weeks.

 Requirements